In a Nutshell:

 If you did, you’d be reasonably happy with your purchase, but the moment you start comparing the Monarch to comparably priced models, you realize that there are any number of better deals out there, and that’s the real problem.

-As mentioned in the previous section here in our Osaki Monarch massage chair review, the model is certainly not an awful chair.
-If your needs are basic and you’re mostly looking for a chair that can make your feet quit aching and maybe do a little something extra besides, it’s a great choice.
+As mentioned in the previous section in our Osaki Monarch massage chair review, the model is certainly not an awful chair.
+If your needs are basic and you’re mostly looking for a chair that can make your feet quit aching and maybe do a little something extra, it’s a great choice.

-However, in the grand scheme of things, plenty of other models simply do a better job and offer more value.
+However, in the grand scheme, plenty of other models do a better job and offer more value.
 In light of that, we can only give this one a provisional recommendation.

 Other Options to Consider